 We are occasionally asked about troubleshooting solar panel systems on motorhomes, caravans, and boats of all kinds.
 As a result we have compiled a list of things you can check yourself.
 If you feel there is something wrong with your solar panel system, perhaps the batteries are going flat too quickly or you are not getting the usual readings from your charge controller display, this guide will help.

-We have split this guide into three parts: Basic, Intermediate and Advanced.
+We have divided this guide into three parts: Basic, Intermediate and Advanced.

 Always start with the basics.
 Here they are: